 It’s treatable.
 With surgery and without.
 Crate rest is a huge part of healing if your dog has IVDD.
 It’s not THAT bad.
 They will cry and be mad at first, but they will realize it’s for their own good and adapt.

 Your dog doesn’t care.
 Your dog’s personality will not change.
 They do not care that they are paralyzed or think of themselves as different.
 They will carry on, like usual.

 It’s not a death sentence.
 Don’t think for a second that you need to put your dog to sleep because it has IVDD.
 And if owning a paralyzed dog is too much for you, please surrender them to a rescue.
-Not everyone’s lives can accommodate the change and that’s okay.
+Not everyone’s life can accommodate the change, and that’s okay.
 If the best interest of the dog is to go to a different home, please do it.
 I just hate hearing stories where people put their dog to sleep because of this.
 It’s absolutely unnecessary and breaks my heart.

 Act fast.
 If your dog is refusing to move or acting like its back hurts, please get them to a vet immediately!
 Don’t try to wait it out or see if it improves.
 Time is crucial!

 Know your resources.
 I LOVE, LOVE, LOVE Dodgerslist.
 They are forever my angels.
 I don’t know what I would have done without them.
 They made everything feel not so hopeless.
-They were there to encourage and to sympathize.
+They were there to encourage and sympathize.
 Please doxie and at-risk-breed owners, take a look over their website.
 And know that their message boards are there if you need support.

 Stay positive.
 It’s hard, I know.
-But stay positives.
+But stay positive.
 Look at the little victories.
 Get words of encouragement.
 I especially love the k9 BackPack for their daily reminders that nerves heal sloooowly.
 All your dog really cares about is that you love them.
 Don’t get discouraged.
 Talk to others who know what you’re going through.
 We’re here for you.